it-dept-cis/RABET-V-Pilot/TestPlan/README.md

 The RABET-V Test Plan begins with a completed version of the RABET-V Working Model.

 ## Record Keeping
+Many of the research questions are focused on the time and cost of activities.
+To answer these questions, we will ask all participants to track their time.
+We will convert time to cost using industry average rates, not rates from participants.

 * CIS team members and contractors will record the number of hours per activity separated by pilot product
 * Pilot participants will keep track of the number of hours spent per activity for each personnel role (i.e. 10 hours from software developer for architecture review)
 * External parties will track the number of hours per activity separated by pilot product